 At Brent de la Paz Law Office, I believe that a mistake like underage drinking, or Minor in Possession (MIP), should not haunt a young adult for the rest of his or her life.
 As a criminal defense lawyer, I help clients under the legal drinking age of 21 understand the legal implications of MIP charges and protect their future while fighting those charges.

-DWI charges can be especially detrimental to those under the age of 21.
-Having handled hundreds of DWI cases in my career as a Former Assistant District Attorney and defense lawyer, I provide informed advice and counsel to minors facing allegations.
+DWI charges can be especially detrimental to those who are underage.
+Having handled hundreds of DWI cases in my career as a Former Assistant District Attorney and defense lawyer, I provide informed advice and counsel to minors facing alcohol related allegations.